Real Health Care Reform | OlsonND.com

 Money and Health

-We can pretend that the current legislation will fix the health care problems, but it won’t.
-What both sides of the debate fail to realize is that the health of the individual is intimately tied to the amount of money that needs to be spent on the individual.
+We can pretend that ObamaCare will fix the health care problems, but it won’t.
+What both sides of the debate fail to realize is that the health of the individual is intimately tied to the amount of money that will be spent on the individual.

 For example, it costs about $50,000 dollars to care for a diabetic throughout their lifetime.
 While that doesn’t sound like too much, the United States spent an estimated 132 billion dollars in 2002 to pay for diabetic expenses.